 End consumers are now scrutinizing their spending more than ever.
 When they’re ready to make a purchase, they’re choosing brands that align with their values.
 It’s a great time to consider innovation in material selection for more enduring styles.
 Selecting quality, sustainable fabrics means garments will perform better over time.

-To keep the end consumers engaged and devoted, transparency and trust essential.
+To keep the end consumers engaged and devoted, transparency and trust are essential.

 Arakawa, Laforet Harajuku

-Securing the safety of employees and customers and creating an environment where people can shop with peace of mind will be a key element in attracting customers.
+Securing the safety of employees and customers, and creating an environment where people can shop with peace of mind will be a key element in attracting customers.
 I also want to continue to communicate the fun and fabulousness of Harajuku fashion.

 Team Double Double